wong-hao/wong-hao.github.io/content/project/codereview/index.md

 INFO: statistics display interval is configured to 30 seconds
 INFO: upstream PUSH_DATA time-out is configured to 100 ms
 INFO: packets received with a valid CRC will be forwarded
-INFO: packets received with a CRC error will NOT be forwarded
+INFO: packets received with a CRC error will be forwarded
 INFO: packets received with no CRC will NOT be forwarded
+INFO: Reference latitude is configured to 31.268575 deg
+INFO: Reference longitude is configured to 120.746857 deg
+INFO: Reference altitude is configured to 100 meters
+INFO: fake GPS is enabled
 INFO: Beaconing period is configured to 0 seconds
 INFO: Beaconing signal will be emitted at 869525000 Hz
 INFO: Beaconing datarate is set to SF9